Jun Factoran: Government service

 In the aftermath of the 1986 People Power Revolution which ousted Marcos, Factoran was appointed as deputy executive secretary to President Corazon Aquino from March 1986 to 1987.

 He then served as Secretary of Environment and Natural Resources (Philippines) (DENR) in President Aquino's Cabinet from 1987 until 1992.
 During his tenure as DENR Secretary, Factoran revoked many of the logging concessions that had been awarded during Marcos' rule.
 He created new programs to promote reforestation efforts and reverse the extensive deforestation in the Philippines.
 He also transferred stewardship of forests to local residents and communities.
 Factoran opened the DENR archives to journalists, including Marites Vitug for her 1993 book "Power from the Forest: The Politics of Logging" to expose the abuses of the country's natural resources during the Marcos regime.

 Later career

 He later served in leadership positions at several government-run corporations, including the National Electrification Administration and the Philippine National Oil Company.

 Factoran had served on the board of directors for Rappler, a major Filipino online news site from 2018 until his death in 2020.
 He was also a member of the board for the Center for Media Freedom and Responsibility.

 Death

-Jun Factoran died from a longtime illness on April 5, 2020, at the age of 76.
+Factoran died from a longtime illness on April 5, 2020, at the age of 76.
 He was predeceased by his wife, Kaye Mesina, and survived by their four children, Yazmin, Gertrude Anne, Fulgencio III, and Roberto Carlo.